aleen42/PersonalWiki/Programming/JavaScript/high_performance/string_regular_expressions/string_regular_expressions.md

 - **Expose required tokens**

     If you want the regex engine to make smart decisions about how to optimize a search routine, try to make it easy to determine which tokens are required.
 For example, expose `^` like **/^(ab|cd)/**, but not **/(^ab|^cd)/**

+- **Use appropriate quantifiers**

+    Using the more appropriate quantifier type (based on the anticipated amount of backtracking) in cases where they are equally correct can significantly improve performance, especially with long strings.

+- **Reuse regexes by assigning them to variables**

+    Assigning regexes to variables lets you avoid repeatedly compiling them, especially within loops.

+- **Split complex regexes into simpler pieces**

+    Avoid doing too much with a single regex.
+It's hard to maintain and are prone (易於遭受) to backtracking-related problems.